meganz/sdk/README.md

 * No direct peer-to-peer syncing.
 Even two machines in the same local subnet will still sync via the remote storage infrastructure.

+* No support for unidirectional syncing (backup-only, restore-only).
+Syncing to an inbound share requires it to have full access rights.